ilowe08/instaworkTakehome/README.md

 # Team Management Project

-This project is a simple team member management application built with Django.
+This team member management application is built with Django.
 It allows users to view, edit, add, and delete team members.

 ## Features